Burnett Bay

 Burnett Bay is a Canadian Arctic waterway in the Northwest Territories.
 It is an eastern arm of the Arctic Ocean's Beaufort Sea on northwestern Banks Island.
-Robillard Island, Norway Island, and Bernard Island lie in a semicircle outside the bay's mouth.
-The bay was named for William Burnett, Director-General of the Medical Department of the Navy, by Robert McClure during the McClure Arctic Expedition.
+Robillard Island, Norway Island, and Bernard Island lie outside the bay's mouth in a semicircle.
+The bay was named for William Burnett, Director-General of the Medical Department of the Navy, by Robert McClure during the McClure Arctic expedition.